Brunei Food Guide

 Ambuyat (Ambuyat)

-Ambuyat is a starchy dish made from the interior trunk of the sago palm.
-It's a national dish of Brunei, eaten by dipping a bamboo fork (called a chandas) into the sticky Ambuyat and then into various flavorful sauces, often sour and spicy.
-It represents the heart of Bruneian culinary tradition.
+Brunei's national dish - a unique, flavorless sago paste derived from the interior trunk of the sago palm.
+Eaten by dipping a bamboo fork (chandas) into the sticky Ambuyat and then into various flavorful sauces (cacah), often sour and spicy.
+Must be eaten hot as it becomes stickier when cooled.
+Represents the heart of Bruneian culinary tradition.

 Nasi Katok (Nasi Katok)